 Learn more about Catholic Sisters transforming poor, rural communities across Africa in our FREE Rays of Hope ebook.Read It Now »

 The African Sisters Education Collaborative (ASEC) seeks to address the need for higher education and professional training among Catholic Sisters in Africa, serving Sisters in Cameroon, Ghana, Kenya, Lesotho, Malawi, Nigeria, South Sudan, Tanzania, Uganda and Zambia.
 Approximately 80% of Sisters in these countries lack access to higher education and their numbers are on the rise.
-All ten countries saw increases in the number of Catholic Sisters in the five year period between 2012 and 2017, with the largest increases in South Sudan, Kenya and Cameroon.
+Between 2012 and 2018, there has been a 19.5% increase1 in the number of women religious in the countries ASEC serves, with the largest increases in Kenya, South Sudan and Cameroon.

 Did you enjoy this article?

 Learn more about Catholic sisters »